artemis-analytics/artemis/docs/artemis.md

 ### State Machine

-State machines are common in event-driven data processing systems.
-Computer users are familiar with Graphical User Interfaces which respond to mouse clicks on the computer screen.
-Certain clicks of a mouse cause the application to transition to a different state (e.g., click open to Open a File).
-From physics, common of example of states and transitions is water which states gas, liquid, solid.
-Water transitions from states due to changes in temputure, volume and pressure, which we refer to as triggers.

-Job control flow is implemented as a state machine to provide deterministic, fault tolerant data processing.
-Artemis defines states which transition from one another via trigger functions.
-The trigger functions must succesfully execute in order for the application to proceed.
-The state machine implementation is currently facilitated by the python library transitions (add reference).
+Artemis job control flow is implemented as a state machine to provide deterministic, fault tolerant data processing.
+Artemis defines *States* which undergo *Transitions* from one another via *Triggers*. *Triggers* invoke *Transitions* functions which must succesfully execute in order for the application to proceed via *State Transitions*.
+The state machine implementation is currently facilitated by the python library *Transitions*.
-Explicit definition of states naturally factorize the application into distinct stages, functionality to handle errors and manage job aborts when required.
+Explicit definition of *States* naturally factorize the application into distinct stages, simplyfying error handling and job management.
-The trigger functions can invoke separate classes, modules, or even processes to handle certain tasks.
+The *Transition* functions can invoke separate classes, modules, or even processes to handle certain tasks.

-Artemis currently defines the following states

-**States**
+State machines are common in event-driven data processing systems and application frameworks.
+A state machine can be described as a directed graph which consists of a set of nodes (*States*) with a corresponding set of *Transition* functions.
+The machine runs by responding to a series of events.
+In the case of Artemis, this is a predefined control flow to take the job from a dormant or ready state to a finalization state.
+Each event is in the scope of the *Transition* function belonging to the current node, where the function range is a subset of the nodes.

+**State Definitions**

-* Quiescent or Dormant -- Artemis object instantiation and initial state of the machine.
+* *Quiescent or Dormant* -- Artemis object instantiation and initial state of the machine.
-* Start - Job start
+* *Start* - Job start
-* Configuration - Configure all required services, e.g. connections, handles for data access, etc...
+* *Configuration* - Configure all required services, e.g. connections, handles for data access, etc...
-* Initialization - Define all job, algorithm and tool properties for executing and reproducing the job.
+* *Initialization* - Define all job, algorithm and tool properties for executing and reproducing the job.
-* Lock - Freeze the job configuration
+* *Lock* - Freeze the job configuration
-* Meta - Persist the job configuration
+* *Meta* - Persist the job configuration
-* Book - Configure additional metadata information to be collected throughout the data processing for data processing, process profiling and process metrics (input and output rates)
+* *Book* - Configure additional metadata information to be collected throughout the data processing for data processing, process profiling and process metrics (input and output rates)
     * histograms
     * timers
     * counters
-* Run - Loop over data requests.
+* *Run* - Loop over data requests.
 Outer part of the Event Loop.
-* Execution - Algorithm execution over the datums.
+* *Execution* - Algorithm execution over the datums.
 Effectively is the inner part of an Event Loop.
-* End
+* *End*
-* Abort
+* *Abort*
-* Error
+* *Error*
-* Finalize
+* *Finalize*

-**Transitions**

 ### Data Handle and Access